padogrid/geode-1-docker-debezium_kafka/README.md

 create_docker -?
 ```

-If you are using a host IP other than `host.docker.internal` then you must also make the change in the Debezium Geode/GemFire connector configuration file as follows.
+If you are using a host IP other than `host.docker.internal` then you must also make the same change in the Debezium Geode/GemFire connector configuration file.

 ```console
 cd_docker debezium_kafka
 vi padogrid/etc/client-cache.xml
 ```

-Replace `host.docker.internal` in `geode-client.xml` with your host IP address.
+Replace `host.docker.internal` in `geode-client.xml` with your host IP address if are using another host IP.

 ```xml
 <client-cache ...>